 The crux of the deal was that every person arriving irregularly (i.e. by boat, without official permission or passage) to the Greek islands – including asylum-seekers – would be returned to Turkey.
 In exchange, EU Member States would take one Syrian refugee from Turkey for every Syrian returned from the islands.

 Why did the EU propose the deal?

-In 2015, almost 1 million refugees and irregular migrants arrived to the Europe.
-Headlines were dominated by tragic mass drownings in the Aegean, or footage of crowds moving through different countries – often in the hope of reaching Northern European countries, and particularly Germany.
-The political establishment convulsed: Kenneth Roth, the Executive Director of Human Rights Watch, wrote that leaders across Europe perceived this to be a crisis of epic proportions.
-However, as he said, this was a crisis “of politics, not capacity”.
+In 2015, almost 1 million refugees and irregular migrants arrived in Europe.
+Headlines were dominated by tragic mass drownings in the Aegean, or footage of crowds moving through different countries – often in the hope of reaching Northern Europe, and particularly Germany.
+The political establishment convulsed: Kenneth Roth, the Executive Director of Human Rights Watch, wrote that leaders across Europe were perceiving a crisis of epic proportions.
+However, as he said, this was in fact a crisis “of politics, not capacity”.
 His words proved not only insightful, but prophetic.

 By early 2016, borders were closing across Europe.
 Far-right parties were on the rise in Hungary, Poland, Austria, France and more.
 Newcomers were increasingly framed as a threat to Europe, both cultural and in terms of resources.
 People continued to lose their lives on the treacherous stretch of water that separated Turkey from Europe, and the Greek government – and its resources – were placed under mounting strain.

 As the number of refugee and migrant arrivals continued to rise, and the political climate further deteriorated, European states began to put greater pressure on Turkey to control departures from its coastal cities.
 A number of European states – spearheaded by Germany, previously seen as the most welcoming country for refugees – began to negotiate a migration control deal with Turkey, which culminated with the EU-Turkey Deal.